 Pawn Structures in The Sicilian Defense – IM Matt Kolosowski

-The Sicilian defense is one the most frequently used defenses from club players to Grandmasters.
+The Sicilian defense is one of the most frequently used defenses from club players to Grandmasters.

 In this course, you’ll learn the general guidelines for the pawn structures resulting from the Sicilian.